The Online Books Page

 Image from Wikimedia Commons

-Hugh Lawson White (October 30, 1773 – April 10, 1840) was an American politician during the first third of the 19th century.
+Hugh Lawson White (October 30, 1773 – April 10, 1840) was an American politician and judge.
 After filling in several posts particularly in Tennessee's judiciary and state legislature since 1801, thereunder as a Tennessee Supreme Court justice, he was chosen to succeed Andrew Jackson in the United States Senate in 1825.
 He became a member of the new Democratic Party, supporting Jackson's policies and his future presidential administration.
 However, he left the Democrats in 1836 and was a Whig candidate in that year's presidential election.
 (From Wikipedia)

 More about Hugh Lawson White: Example of: